ton-community/wallet-contest/readme.md

 The winning implementation may replace the current versions of TON Wallet.

-The competition is held for four three platforms: IOS, Android, Desktop.
+The competition is held for three platforms: IOS, Android, Desktop.

 Desktop application’s should support three major platforms: macOS, Windows, Linux.